RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening: Application in People Counting

-We evaluate the performance of \sysname{} by window-averaged counting as defined in \EquationWord(\ref{eq: mean_device}) (for both device and people counting).
-Let $\widehat{y}$ represent the counting result, $\overline{y}$ represent the (near) ground truth and $J$ represent the number of observations in the experiment.
-We use the following metrics: \begin{itemize} \item \emph{Root-Mean-Square Error} (RMSE):
+We evaluate our approach in terms of window-averaged device counting.
+Let $\widehat{y}$ represent a counting result, $\overline{y}$ represent the ground truth, and $J$ represent the number of observations in the experiment.
+We use the following metrics: \begin{itemize}[leftmargin=*] \item \emph{Root-Mean-Square Error} (RMSE):

 \item \emph{Mean Absolute Percentage Error} (MAPE):

 \item \emph{Normalized Root-Mean-Square Error} (NRMSE):